 It also contains:

-Maxolon injections supplied in ampoules contain 10mg/2mL of metoclopramide as the active ingredient.
+Maxolon injection supplied in ampoules contain 10mg/2mL of metoclopramide as the active ingredient.

 It also contains: